FAQs (Frequently Asked Questions)

 Do you offer fabric swatches?

-To the extent a fabric is in stock (not limited availability or special order), swatches are available for purchase for $1 each on most fabrics and $2.50 on fabrics costing over $100/yard (USA address only, additional postage applies for international addresses).
+To the extent a fabric is in stock (not limited availability or special order), swatches are available for purchase for $1.45 each including USA shipping (additional postage applies for international addresses).
 Some fabrics cannot be sampled if only a small quantity remains.
 Please contact us if you would like to request a swatch prior to purchase.

 What size cover should I buy?